UK Economy: Productivity vs Growth

 public-sector investment in UK compared to other EU countries, is still

 something of a puzzle, though.
-A prime suspect as a cause is uncertainty, due to a combination of Brexit, Covid, and the structure of the UK economy itself, all of which have resulted in UK notably lagging behind other G7 economies in implementing new technologies and updated working
+A prime suspect as a cause is uncertainty, due to a combination of Brexit, Covid, and the structure of the UK economy itself, all of which have resulted in UK notably lagging behind other G7 economies in implementing new technologies and updating their working

 We live in an increasingly competitive world, and have the additional disadvantage

-of an over-large population for our geographical size.
-A substantial proportion of our population has also reached old age, is therefore economically inactive, and needs
+of an over-large population for our small geographical size.
+A demographic legacy from the post-war years has meant that a substantial proportion of our population is now reaching old age, is therefore economically inactive, and needs

 increasing levels of support.
 If we are to continue to make our way in the world